langjam/jam0002/guitarvydas/doc/Macros vs. DSLs.md

 To write fancy macros, you write the macro code in Lisp.

 Another way of saying it ...
-Lisp macros are Lisp functions that the Lisp compiler runs at compile time.
-Lisp regular functions are run only at runtime.
+Lisp macros are Lisp functions that the Lisp compiler uses at compile time.
+Lisp regular functions are used only at runtime.